Rahihi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that draws a diagonal line on the terminal.
+Write a function that prints a square, followed by a new line.

-Prototype: void print_diagonal(int n);
+Prototype: void print_square(int size);
 You can only use _putchar function to print
+Where size is the size of the square